-The Department of Health & Human Services funds the Language Services Credit Line, which provides access to telephone interpreting, on-site interpreting and translation for eligible Victorian government funded services.
+The department funds the Language Services Credit Line, which provides access to telephone interpreting, on-site interpreting and translation.

-The Victorian Translation and Interpreting Service is the current provider.
+The Victorian Translation and Interpreting Service is the current service provider.

 Resources for CALD communities

 Health translations directory

-Health services and professionals (and others working with CALD communities) can use the health translations directory to find translated health information in a range of languages.
+Health services and professionals (and others working with CALD communities) can use the health translations directory to find translated health information in a variety of languages.
 The directory provides web links to third party sites with translated resources.
 Those sites include government departments, peak health bodies, hospitals, and community health and welfare agencies.
 You can search by language and topic.

 Making the connection: on-line training resource